Western Mansi

 Western Mansi is an Uralic language that was described as "probably extinct" in 1988.
 Although the last speaker is not known, none existed by the end of the 20th century.

 The language had strong Russian and Komi influences and considerable dialect differences.

-Long vowels were diphthongized.
+Varieties

+Western Mansi was noted to be fractured in numerous divergent dialects, most of which were only poorly documented.
+The earliest linguistic descriptions were based on fieldwork by Antal Reguly in the 1840s and August Ahlqvist in the 1850s.
+Two varieties were studied by Bernát Munkácsi in 1888 to 1889 and eight varieties, divided in five dialects, were distinguished by Artturi Kannisto, who studied the Mansi from 1901 to 1906.